plaethos09/Devops_Answers/lambda_answers.md

 So SQS provides reliable, scalable message queuing that has many uses including as dead-letter queues for Lambda.

-16. What is the maximum payload size for an AWS Lambda function?
+**16. What is the maximum payload size for an AWS Lambda function?**

 The maximum payload size that can be passed to an AWS Lambda function is 256KB when using synchronous invocation.